 Reply to e-mails effectively

 When replying to e-mails keep the below suggestions in mind.

 - Try to reply to e-mails as quickly as possible.

 - Use the "Reply to all" option cautiously.
 Really make sure if there are multiple recipients in the CC that everyone really needs to see your reply.

 - Keep the e-mail thread (previous messages) in the body of the message and your response at the top.
-This helps remind the reader what the e-mail was about.
+Keeping the previous message helps the reader remember the e-mail discussion.

 - Do not over use e-mail program options such as "high-priority", "automatic replies", "read receipts", etc.

 Keep the CC and BCC to a minimum